DBIC vs DBI

 I’ve just mentioned a couple of reasons why I think that DBIC makes my life easier.
 I’m sure I’ve missed important stuff.
 What do you think?
 Why do you use DBIC instead of DBI?

-33 responses to “DBIC vs DBI”
+33 thoughts on “DBIC vs DBI

-Nice post.
+1. Nice post.
 Actually I use DBIC for almost everything even for small scripts.
 It makes my code so much cleaner.
 Its well tested framework, it provides a lot of components, its well tested and I trully love the ability to chain methods.

-I guess the main problem I have with DBIC is that I haven’t used it enough for the syntax to stick in my brain.
+2. I guess the main problem I have with DBIC is that I haven’t used it enough for the syntax to stick in my brain.
 For any even slightly non-trivial query you end up with a list of bare hashrefs (sometimes nested) and I constantly have to refer to documentation and examples to work out which key/values to stick in them and which hashref to stick them in.

 Which brings me to my second problem.
 The examples in the documentation usually comprise three parts: